 In TextExpander for Teams, groups of text snippets can be shared with specific individuals and team members.
 When a snippet group admin updates a snippet, everyone instantly gets the new version.
 This is a powerful way to ensure everyone communicates the best, up-to-date information with a unified voice.

 Beyond keeping up our evolving replies to various bugs with input from engineering, we also regularly rotate our email signature.
-While most help desks have signatures, we like the flexibility using snippets so that we can have a rotating marketing message in the sign off.
+While most help desks have signatures, we like the flexibility of using snippets so that we can have a rotating marketing message in the sign-off.
 We can update that message in one place, TextExpander, and all the teams get the update, not just the support team in their help desk.

 To keep everyone correctly spelling our and other brands, we have a group of snippets simply for typos and product names.
 For example, Text expander corrects to TextExpander.
 Quicktime or Quick Time corrects to QuickTime, and so on.